naacl2025-srw/naacl2025-srw.github.io/author.md

 ## Double submission

-Papers that have been or will be submitted to other venues must indicate this at submission time, and must be withdrawn from the other venues if accepted to NAACL-HLT SRW 2024.
+Papers that have been or will be submitted to other venues must indicate this at submission time, and must be withdrawn from the other venues if accepted to NAACL SRW 2025.
 Authors of papers accepted for presentation at NAACL SRW 2025 must notify the program chairs by the camera-ready deadline as to whether the paper will be presented.

 Authors submitting more than one paper to NAACL SRW 2025 must ensure that the submissions do not overlap significantly (>25%) with each other.
-A given paper may only be submitted to a single NAACL-HLT 2024 track (Research, Industry, SRW or demos); any paper found to be submitted to more than one track will be rejected by all tracks.
+A given paper may only be submitted to a single NAACL SRW 2025 track (Research, Industry, SRW or demos); any paper found to be submitted to more than one track will be rejected by all tracks.
 Resubmission to an appropriate workshop that follows the main conference is not affected by this policy.

 ## Double blind review